 Create a new Pardot Form Handler

-The first step to creating a new form handler in Pardot is by going to the form handler builder page (Marketing -> Forms -> Form Handlers).
+The first step to using form handlers in Pardot is to go to the form handler builder landing page (Marketing -> Forms -> Form Handlers).

 Then click the blue “+Add Form Handler”